 The following is an interview we had with Joan Insel, Vice President and Global Retail Brand Strategist at CallisonRTKL.

-What are the 3-5 top trends that will shape brick-and-mortar retail in 2021?
+What are the top 3-5 top trends that will shape brick and mortar retail in 2021?

 1. Hybrid retail, which combines the strengths of online shopping with that of the physical store.
 Brick-and-mortar stores will still provide a thrill to the senses—seeing, touching, hearing, smelling the product.
 But stores must also provide online order and fulfillment options such as in-store or curbside pickup, same-day, local delivery, or other traditional shipping methods.